gao-sun/github-vsc/README.md

 # GitHub VSC

-Use VSCode to edit GitHub repos, in your browser.
+Use VSCode to view and edit GitHub repos, in your browser.
 Inspired by [github1s](https://github.com/conwnet/github1s).

 ## How?